-Compound semiconductor device manufacturers have predominantly used three methods to deposit compound materials: molecular beam epitaxy ("MBE"), vapor phase epitaxy ("VPE") and liquid phase epitaxy. ("LPE").
-Compound semiconductor materials fabricated using LPE or VPE technologies often have high electronic and optical properties.
-The use of MBE technology can yield wafers having high thickness uniformity.
-However, the Company believes that these traditional methods are subject to a number of inherent chemical process or volume production limitations.
+Compound semiconductor device manufacturers have predominantly used three methods to deposit compound materials: molecular beam epitaxy ("MBE"), vapor phase epitaxy and liquid phase epitaxy.
+The Company believes that these traditional methods are subject to a number of inherent chemical process or volume production limitations.
 While these methods are successfully used for a variety of applications, they are not easily scaled up to high volume commercial production of complex materials, such as those used for optoelectronic devices.

 A fourth method, metal organic chemical vapor deposition overcomes these limitations.
 Using MOCVD, a number of elements can be easily combined into a broad range of compounds.
 Currently, MOCVD technology is being used to manufacture a number of devices, including high efficiency solar cells, HB LEDs, heterojunction bipolar transistors ("HBTs"), vertical cavity surface emitting lasers ("VCSELs") and MR sensors.
-The Company believes that compound semiconductor wafers fabricated using MOCVD generally possess a better combination of uniformity and optical and electronic properties, than wafers manufactured by more traditional methods.
-The successful use of MOCVD technology does, however, pose technical, training and safety challenges.
-MOCVD-based production systems typically require: (i) expensive reactant materials, (ii) the use of certain toxic chemicals, and (iii) tight control over numerous manufacturing parameters by a well-trained production staff.
-Notwithstanding these requirements, the Company believes that MOCVD has gained broad acceptance as the preferred methodology for the production of complex device structures in commercial volumes.
+The Company believes that compound semiconductor wafers fabricated using MOCVD generally possess better uniformity, as well as better optical and electronic properties, than wafers manufactured by more traditional methods.
+The Company believes that MOCVD has gained broad acceptance as the preferred methodology for the production of complex device structures in commercial volumes.